shambu09/Deep-Learning/README.md

 # Deep-Learning

-Implementation of Deep Learning algorithms into a simple Python framework.
+Implementation of Deep Learning algorithms into a simple Python framework using only NumPy.

 New algorithms will be implemented when I get a good grasp on those algorithms.